Story

 I like that kind of mess.
 It rewards directness.

-## Public Tools Matter More to Me Than Portfolio Theatre
+## Public Tools Matter More To Me Than Portfolio Theatre

 A lot of my public work is me refusing to accept bloated software as normal.